iCough/FancyCalc/README.md

 #### to-Do
 - [x] arrange all html elements via grid
-- [ ] divide-sign can't be pushed into array
 - [ ] display of numbers via
     - input or
     - normal element